Icenium/bond-content/quick-start-nativescript/1-build-photo-album.md

 * **app** This folder contains the entire app functionality.
 * **App_Resources** This folder contains application assets such as icons, splash screens and configuration files such as Info.plist and AndroidManifest.xml.
+* **components** In this folder you can create the components for you app such as views.
+The Screen Builder tool (available from the Views tab on the left) will store any view that you create in this folder.
+The Screen Builder tool allows you to quickly create screens for your NativeScript app using a nice and friendly UI.
+* **homeView.js** In the `components` folder you will find the view the application starts with.
+The `homeView.js` file is the code-behind file of that view.
+* **homeView.xml** This is the file used to implement the UI of the initially loaded view.
+* **images** Helper images that you would come in handy in the process of creating views with Screen Builder.
+* **navigation** The code for the navigation that you would create using Screen Builder will be stored here.
 * **res** This folder contains a few preloaded images for the purposes of the quick-start tutorial.
+* **utils** Service utilities (widgets, components) that the Screen Builder needs when creating views and applying settings to these views.
 * **app.css** This is the main CSS file of the application.
 The styles you define here are applied to the content of all pages.
 * **app.js** This module contains application specific code, such as which page is the starting page of the application.
 * **everlive.all.min.js** This is the JavaScript SDK for the Telerik Backend Services that we will use later in this tutorial.
 * **LICENSE** This file describes the license which protects the application's code.
-* **main-page.js** This is the main JavaScript file used to implement the business logic of the initial page.
-* **main-page.xml** This is the file used to implement the UI of the initial page.
 * **package.json** This file contains meta information for your project such as name, author, version.
 The file also describes what modules (a.k.a widgets or components) you have loaded for your projects.
 All NativeScript projects start with a default set of modules known as `tns-core-modules`.
+* **.abignore**, **.app.json**, **yo-rc.json** Service files for the AppBuilder.

+**Note**: Although we will work with the pre-created view available to Screen Builder, we will not use Screen Builder to modify this view.
+Instead, we will take the code-first approach to demonstrate the ease of use of the NativeScript API.

 ### Step 2.
 Define the user interface

 You are now going to create a page that contains a button at the bottom and a listview that spans over the remaining screen area.
 These two controls will be arranged thanks to a grid layout.
-You will declare the UI of the page in `main-page.xml`.
+You will declare the UI of the page in `homeView.xml`.

 <hr data-action="start" />

 #### Action

 * **a.** Open the `main-page.xml` file.
-* **b.** Between the `Page` start and end tags, create a `GridLayout` instance and set up its layout.
+* **b.** Between the `Page` start and end tags create a `GridLayout` instance and set up its layout.
 For the purposes of the application, the grid should consist of two rows - the first row will take the available space the `GridLayout` provides and the second row will be sized according to its own content:
 ```
 <GridLayout rows="*, auto">
 </GridLayout>